MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-get-started-import-vendor-invoices.md

 1. In RCS, select the Electronic invoicing feature that you created.
 Make sure you select the version with a status of **Draft**.
 2. On **Setups** tab, in the grid, select a feature setup, and then select **Edit**.
-3. On the **Data channel** tab in the **Parameters** field group, select **Server address** and enter the email account provider.
+3. On the **Data channel** tab in the **Parameters** field group, setup parameters and attachments filters as described in the next steps.
+4. In the field **Data channel** provide the name of the cahnnel, that should have length 10 symbols or less.
+5. In the field **Server address** enter the email account provider.
+As an example, for https://outlook.live.com/ Server address is "imap-mail.outlook.com".
-4. Select **Server port** and enter the port used by the email account provider.
+6. In the field **Server port** enter the port used by the email account provider.
+As an example, for https://outlook.live.com/ Server port is "993".
-5. Select **User name secret** and enter the name of the Key vault secret that contains the ID of the email user account.
+7. In the field **User name secret** enter the name of the Key vault secret that contains the ID of the email user account.
+This secret must be created in Azure key vault and setup in Service environment.
-6. Select **User password secret** and enter the name of the Key vault secret that contains the password of the email user account.
+8. In the field **User password secret** enter the name of the Key vault secret that contains the password of the email user account.
-7. Select **Subject filter**.
-Review and update the string that contains the default email subject to identify the email that contains the electronic vendor invoice to import.
+9. Optionally define parameters **From filter**, **Subject filter**, **Date filter**.
+10. Enter names of the your mail box folders where mails will be imported from (**Main folder**), saved after successful processing (**Archive folder**), and saved after not successful processing (**Error folder**).
+You are not required to create these folders in the mail box, they will be created automatically after first e-invoice import and processing.
+11. In the **Attachments filter** field group add files filtering information.
+Only attachments that satisfy defined filter will be processed.
+As an example, you can setup "\*.xml" for attachments with xml extension.
+The name of the attachment will be used further in Dynamics 365 Finance or Dynamics 365 Supply Chain Management during setup.
-8. On the **Applicability rules** tab, review and update the criteria if necessary.
+12. On the **Applicability rules** tab, review and update the criteria if necessary.
+One of the mandatory criterias - field "Channel" that should be equal to *Data channel* provided earlier.
 For more information, see [Applicability rules](e-invoicing-configuration-rcs.md#applicability-rules).
-9. Select **Save** and close the page.
+13. Select **Save** and close the page.

 ### Configure a Microsoft SharePoint channel